jarves/jarves/Resources/doc/installation.md

 symfony new website-with-jarves 2.8
 ```

-### 2. Install the JarvesBundle for Developer and testing
+### 2.1 Install the Jarves bundles for development/testing

 ```bash
 cd src